geem-lab/overreact-guide/src/tutorials.md

 $ overreact methoxylation.k
 ```

-This will produce a lot of output, but let's walk through it one step at a time.
+This will produce quite an amount of output, so let's walk through it one step
+at a time.

 ### 2.1: The header